MicrosoftDocs/shell-experience/shell-exp-docs/aishell/FAQ.md

 ## What operating systems are supported?

-We have tested on macOS and Windows operating systems. **Project Mercury** may work on linux but we haven't tested it can't guarantee that all features will work as expected.
+We have tested on macOS and Windows operating systems. **AIShell** may work on linux but we haven't tested it can't guarantee that all features will work as expected.

 ## How do I get a split pane experience in my Terminal?